pestrela/music/traktor/README.md

   * [VDJscript](https://www.virtualdj.com/wiki/VDJscript.html)
   * smart playlists and related tracks

-But in the end Traktor has the above-mentioned unique features that I depend on.
+But in the end Traktor has [has unique features that I depend on](#why-is-traktor-my-software-of-choice).

 ## Why i like BIG mechanical jogwheels